 Pumps should be monitored in accordance with a prescribed schedule where vibration levels are recorded on an equipment data sheet to establish a history of the unit's condition.
 A trend of increasing vibration level is a sign of developing mechanical problems.
-These increases are compared to a baseline reading and maintenance is schedule at a predetermined vibration increase.
-A graph showing vibration trend vs monitoring date is a very useful analysis tool.
+These increases are compared to a baseline reading maintenance and is schedule at а predetermined vibration increase.
+A graph showing vibration trend vs monitoring date is a verv useful analysis tool.